Skip to main content

 Subsection 4.2.4 Area of an oblique triangle

-The Greek mathematician, Heron of Alexandria, derived a formula for the area of a triangle when all three sides are given.
+The Greek mathematician Heron of Alexandria derived a formula for the area of a triangle when all three sides are given.
 Although a more modern derivation for this formula involves the Law of Cosines, it is still known as Heron’s Formula.

 Example 4.2.8.
 Polynesian Triangle.

 The Polynesian Triangle is an expanse in the Pacific Ocean comprising over 1,000 islands collectively known as Polynesia.
 Positioned at its northern corner are the Hawaiian Islands, while Aotearoa marks the southwestern corner, and Rapa Nui lies at the southeastern corner.
 Historically, the first settlers are believed to have arrived at Ka Lae, Hawaiʻi; Hokianga, Aotearoa; and Anakena, Rapa Nui, respectively.
 The distances between these pivotal locations are as follows: 6,850 km separates Ka Lae, Hawai`i from Hokianga, Aotearoa; 7,250 km span between Hokianga, Aotearoa and Anakena, Rapa Nui; and 7,150 km separate Rapa Nui from Ka Lae, Hawaiʻi.
-What is the area of the Polynesian Triangle, rounded to the nearest square mile?
+What is the area of the Polynesian Triangle, rounded to the nearest square kilometer?

 Solution.